 How popular is the baby name Brooks in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Brooks and check out all the blog posts that mention the name Brooks.
+Plus, check out all the blog posts that mention the name Brooks.

 I only recently noticed that Behind the Name, one of my favorite websites for baby name definitions, has a page called United States Popularity Analysis — a “computer-created analysis of the United States top 1000 names for the period 1880 to 2012.”